 In this Tried & Tested, yacht bedding specialist Sea Design conducts a review into the best duvets, quilts and pillows on the market.
 It tests a series of leading products to work out the best yacht bedding money can buy.

 Cooking for guests on luxury yachts is often one of the most intense challenges for a professional chef, but also one of the most rewarding.
-Being able to travel the world, come up with creative dishes using the world’s best and rarest ingredients, and serve your creations to no ordinary guests, are a few reasons cooking on board a yacht is one of the most exciting career moves a chef could embark on.
+Being able to travel the world, produce creative dishes using the world’s best and rarest ingredients, and serving your creations to no ordinary guests, are a few reasons why cooking on board a superyacht is one of the most exciting jobs a chef could do.

-A yacht is also a pretty good location for a chef to work if they’re after a top salary—paying more than the majority of land-based restaurants and locations a chef could find work.
+A yacht is also a pretty good workplace for a private chef if they’re after a top salary seeing as it’s paid more than the majority of jobs in land-based restaurants and locations.
 With larger salaries comes larger responsibilities, however, and with the environments typically experienced on board, an above-average salary is well justified.

 Let’s not forget too, like pretty much all yacht crew, living expenses are taken care of so you get to save a huge proportion of your earnings.

 If you're interested, you can also take a look at other yacht crew salaries.

 Depending on the size of yacht, salaries can vary quite substantially, as with many roles in yachting.

 On yachts up to about 40 metres (131 feet), a superyacht chef can expect to earn between €3,000 to €4,500 in basic salary per month depending on experience level, and will likely be the sole chef on board.